vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 40 This Bhogavarman cannot be the same as the son of Śūrasena and nephew of the Mahā-

-sāmanta Am

-. śuvarman, who is mentioned in the Deopāṭana Inscription, Saṁvat 39 \(ad
+sāmanta Aṁśuvarman, who is mentioned in the Deopāṭana Inscription, Saṁvat 39 \(ad

 615\); Verma & Singh 1994, 140.